Interest-Based Negotiations: Mark and Kathleen Discuss Rehabilitative Alimony

 After talking to both Dr. White and Mr. Daniels, Kathleen felt much more prepared to go back and negotiate with Mark.
 By the end of their next session, Mark hadn’t yet made a final decision about which school to attend.
 He had agreed though, that spending more than two weekends per month with the kids probably wouldn’t be feasible if he was living in upstate New York.
 He’d also agreed to accept Kathleen’s offer of a $62,000 total contribution, regardless of which school he ultimately chose.

 Do you think interest-based negotiations would help you resolve your issues?
-Contact us today for a free consultation.
+Contact us today for an initial consultation.